 How is it measured?

-Blood Oxygen can be measured by pulse oximetry, an indirect, non-invasive method—meaning it does not involve the introduction of instruments into the body.
+SpO2 can be measured by pulse oximetry, an indirect, non-invasive method—meaning it does not involve the introduction of instruments into the body.
 It works by emitting and then absorbing a light wave reflecting the blood vessels, or capillaries, in the wrist.

 - Oxygen-rich blood absorbs infrared light better than oxygen-poor blood.

 - Oxygen-poor blood absorbs red light better than oxygen-rich blood.
 This is why venous blood is darker than arterial blood.

 ScanWatch uses a multi-wavelength sensor called PPG (photoplethysmography) sensor that emits and measures red and infrared reflections on the blood vessels in the wrist.
 The algorithm then compares the reflection at each wavelength to compute the SpO2 value.

 What is a normal SpO2 level?

 A SpO2 value is represented by a percentage.
 If your ScanWatch says 98%, this means that each red blood cell is made up of 98% oxygenated and 2% non-oxygenated hemoglobin.

 Good blood oxygenation is necessary to supply the energy your muscles need in order to function, which increases during a sports activity.
 If your SpO2 value is regularly below 90%, this could be a sign of poor blood oxygenation, also called hypoxemia.